Resume Writing

 2. No Mention of Soft Skills

 Plumbing is 50% technical skill and 50% people skills.
 If a homeowner doesn’t trust you, they won’t let you in their house.
-Mention communication, cleanliness, and punctuality.
+Mention communication, cleanliness, and punctuality — these are what get you hired over equally skilled plumbers.

 3. Not Listing Certifications